comprna/RATTLE/README.md

         labels for the files in order of entry (optional) -c, --clusters
         clusters file.
-This is the output file from clustering step (required)
+This is the output file from clustering step (required) --raw
+        set this flag to use all the reads without any length filtering (off by default) --lower-length
+        filter out reads shorter than this value (default: 150) --upper-length
+        filter out reads longer than this value (default: 100,000)
 ```

 This command will output a CSV file to stdout containing two columns: